parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/future-care-options.md

 <img src="https://raw.githubusercontent.com/parkinsons-toolkit/app-content/refs/heads/dev/images/carer.jpg" alt="professional-helping" class="future-care-options__carer">

 - Find your local services by searching on the NHS or government websites service directories.
-Listed as _Adult Social Care_.
+Listed as <ins>Adult Social Care</ins>.
 - They provide support for your daily life activities.
 This may be through living arrangements, equipment or carers.
 - They will carry out an assessment to decide what you would benefit from and the cost.
 - The financial thresholds change with time.
 Check online at gov.uk or ask your social worker.